Italian bonds react little to hawkish counter-proposal to recovery fund

-Italian bond yields held near multi-week lows early Wednesday, undeterred by the prospect of a hawkish counter-proposal to a plan for a recovery fund offered by France and Germany.
+Italian bond yields held near multi-week lows on Wednesday, despite the prospect of a hawkish counter-proposal to a plan for a recovery fund offered by France and Germany.
 A group of European Union states will propose funding coronavirus recovery efforts with loans, not grants, as the Franco-German plans for a 500 billion-euro fund call for, Austrian Chancellor Sebastian Kurz said on Tuesday.
 His Dutch, Danish and Swedish counterparts agree, Kurz said.

-"This suggests that markets remain focussed on Merkel's u-turn regarding grants (instead of loans) and hopes that this marks the starting point towards proper joint issuance," Commerzbank analysts told clients.
-Safe-haven German 10-year yields were unchanged at -0.46% after rising 6 basis points this week.
+But Italian and southern European bond yields - which tumbled after the announcement of the Franco-German proposal on Monday - showed little reaction.
+"I wouldn't underplay the significance of the developments.
+The fact that Germany, at least (Chancellor) Angela Merkel, is willing to cross the red line of a de facto pooling of finances, is certainly very, very significant," said Richard McGuire, head of rates strategy at Rabobank in London.

-Elsewhere, focus will be on the primary market.
-Germany is scheduled to raise 4 billion euros via a re-opening of a 10-year bond.
-France is scheduled to issue up to 11.25 billion euros of three-year, six-year and inflation-linked bonds.
-Analysts will also be watching the allotment of the European Central Bank's first PELTRO - its emergency loan scheme announced last month as part of its efforts to cope with the coronavirus pandemic - although a relatively small take-up is expected.
+Safe-haven German 10-year yields fell 1 basis point to -0.47% but are up 6 basis points this week.
+Elsewhere Germany raised 4 billion euros via a re-opening of a 10-year bond, while France issued 11.24 billion euros of three-year, six-year and inflation-linked bonds.

+Focus was also on the allotment of the European Central Bank's first PELTRO - its emergency loan scheme announced last month as part of its efforts to cope with the coronavirus pandemic, where 851 million euros were allotted, even less than the small take-up analysts expected.

 ALSO READ